 See also: Deaths from COPD

-The Gateshead rate of smoking attributable deaths from stroke remains above the England average.
-Gateshead has been significantly worse than the England average for several year now and had a rate of 12.5 deaths compared with 8.8 per 100,000 (DSR) in England [Chart - Smoking attributable deaths from stroke].
+The Gateshead rate of smoking attributable deaths from stroke is now similar to the England average having been significantly above for several years.
+Between 2015 and 2017 the rate was 10.8 deaths per 100,000 (DSR) compared with 8.2 in England [Chart - Smoking attributable deaths from stroke].